What Is Road Rage? How To Find Support For Anger While Driving

 Takeaway

 Road rage can be challenging, and it may be a serious threat to safe driving.
-Everyone plays a role in keeping the roads safe and secure, and it can start by recognizing your own driving behaviors and tendencies.
+Everyone plays a role in keeping the roads safe and stable, and it can start by recognizing your own driving behaviors and tendencies.

 If you struggle with aggressive driving or road rage, consider checking in with your emotions or consulting a therapist for professional support.
 With guidance, you may gain the tools, strategies, and self-awareness to plan your next trip or keep calm on your daily commute.